If you’re a fan of Japanese desserts such as green tea ice cream, you’ll love this wonderful dessert.

 - 0,5 Teaspoon of Premium Grade Organic Matcha from Thea + some for dusting

 - In a saucepan pour coconut milk, water, add syrup and agar-agar.
 Bring to a boil, gently simmer for 5 minutes, mixing occasionally using the whisk.
 Remove from heat, add vanilla extract and mix well.

 - Divide the mixture into three parts.
 Pour one part into the blender, add the cacao powder and mix well.
 The mixture should be warm, otherwise, the agar will begin to set very quickly.

 - Secure the serving glasses on an angle.
 Pour equal amounts of chocolate mixture into each of the glasses, enough to fill about half the glass.
 Chill until completely set (about 10-15 minutes).
-In summertime, I would recommend cooling the agar in the refrigerator
+In the summertime, I would recommend cooling the agar in the refrigerator

 - Repeat layering with vanilla mixture, forming the second layer, wait about 10-15 minutes in between layers.